akmur/alex-11ty/posts/2020-08-11-switching-from-wordpress-to-eleventy.md

 title: Switching from WordPress to Eleventy
 author: akmur
 type: post
-date: 2020-08-10 15:47:16
+date: 2020-08-10T15:47:16
-last_update: 2020-08-11 11:46:00
+last_update: 2020-08-11T11:46:00
 featured_image: /assets/images/11ty.jpg
 url: https://alexmuraro.me/posts/2020-08-11-switching-from-wordpress-to-eleventy/
-excerpt: Here I talk about my (fast) journey switching from WordPress to Eleventy, a barebones but feature-rich JavaScript static site generator.
-In this article there is no code because I think whatever you need can be seen in the repository for this site.
+excerpt: "Here I talk about my (fast) journey switching from WordPress to Eleventy, a barebones but feature-rich JavaScript static site generator.
+In this article there is no code because I think whatever you need can be seen in the repository for this site."
 tags:
   - Tutorial
   - JavaScript